James Rutka: Recognition

 In 2004, Rutka received the Grass Award for sustained contributions in neurosurgical research from the Society of Neurological Surgeons.
 In 2006, he was inducted as a Knight of the Order of Smile, by Kawaler Orderu Usmiechu.
 In 2009, he was the Honored Guest Laureate for the Congress of Neurological Surgeons.
 Rutka delivered the Penfield Lecture at the 45th Annual Congress of the Canadian Neurological Sciences Federation in 2010.
 That same year, he was appointed as President of the American American Association of Neurological Surgeons.
 In 2011, he was inducted as a fellow of the Royal Society of Canada.
 In 2012, Rutka was appointed as President of the American Academy of Neurological Surgery.
 In 2014, Rutka was made a Member of the Order of Ontario, and he received an honorary PhD, Honoris Causa, from Bahcesehir University in Istanbul for longstanding contributions to brain tumour research.
 In 2015, Rutka received the Robert L. Noble Prize from the Canadian Cancer Society, the Margolese National Brain Disorders Prize from the University of British Columbia, and he was made an Officer of the Order of Canada.
 In 2019, the American Association of Neurological Surgeons (AANS) awarded Dr. Rutka with the Cushing Medal: the most prestigious award an AANS member can receive.
 The Cushing Medal is awarded to a member who has shown great technical innovation in the development of new procedures that have changed the way diseases or trauma are treated.
 In 2020, Dr. Rutka received the Cross of Ivan Mazepa from the President of Ukraine, for longstanding contributions to humanitarian work in neurosurgery in Ukraine, particularly in Lviv and Kyiv.
 In 2022, Rutka received the AANS Distinguished Service Award, the World Federation of Neurosurgical Societies Medal of Honor, and the Golden Neuron Award from the World Academy of Neurological Surgery.
 In 2024 the Canadian Neurosurgical Society (CNSS) awarded Dr. Rutka the Lifetime Achievement Award (Charles Drake Medal), intended to recognize a senior neurosurgeon for their internationally recognized work in the field of neurosurgery and participation in the development of neurosurgical research and/or education in Canada.
+In 2026, Rutka was awarded the Medal of the Neurosurgical Society of America in Grand Cayman, Cayman Islands.
+In 2026, he was also appointed the inaugural Ellen Siow Endowed Professor of Neurosurgery at the National University of Singapore, a position he holds through 2029.